Focus and Scope

 Performing/submitting a review:

 Ensure that you have accepted to perform the review (outlined above) and consulted the Reviewer Guidelines provided.
 Login to the journal website, click on Reviewer and the title of the article under active submissions.
-Complete Steps 2-7 and click 'Submit Review to Editor'.
+Complete the steps.
+Please may we ask that you do your review in MSWord and upload the document on the website.
+This will ensure that the review is saved on the website.
+You are also welcome to email your review to Robyn Marais at email@example.com.
 Should you require further assistance, contact firstname.lastname@example.org.

 Journals are published quarterly (1 volume comprising 4 issues per annum).